gem/oq-engine/doc/adv-manual/classical_PSHA.rst

 If you can check the few outlier sites and convince yourself that they are not important, you have succeeded in doubling the speed on your computation.
-And then you can start to work on the other quadratic and linear parameter and to get an ever bigger speedup!
+And then you can start to work on the other quadratic and linear parameters and to get an ever bigger speedup!

 Collapsing the GMPE logic tree
 ---------------------------------------